FAQs

 What happens if something breaks down?

-Please contact our office either by telephone 0114 266 99 00 or e-mail us on info@claypenny.co.uk or call in the office and fill out a property problem report form.
+Either email us on info@claypenny.co.uk or phone 0114 266 9900.
+You can also come into the office and fill out a property problem report form.

 Can I leave the contract earlier?